gabrielemariotti/AndroidStudioTemplate/README.md

  - **ForegroundLinearLayout**: Creates a LinearLayout with foreground functionality where you can draw the stateful drawable on top.
 This template is base on [ForegroundLinearLayout] code by  [Chris Banes]. ( in: **New -> Custom View**)

+ - **Custom RecyclerView Adapter**: Creates the skeleton of a RecyclerView adapter.

 ## ChangeLog